-Theorem 1.1 ([27]).
+THEOREM 1.1 (GROHE [2007]).
 If $\mathcal{H}$ is a recursively enumerable class of hypergraphs with bounded edge size, then (assuming FPT $\neq$ W[1]) the following are equivalent:

-- 1. $CSP(\mathcal{H})$ is polynomial-time solvable. - 2. $CSP(\mathcal{H})$ is fixed-parameter tractable. - 3.
-H has bounded treewidth.
+- (1) $CSP(\mathcal{H})$ is polynomial-time solvable. - (2) $CSP(\mathcal{H})$ is fixed-parameter tractable. - (3) $\mathcal{H}$ has bounded treewidth.

-The assumption FPT $\neq$ W[1] is a standard hypothesis of parameterized complexity.
+The assumption $\text{FPT} \neq W[1]$ is a standard hypothesis of parameterized complexity.
 Thus in the bounded arity case bounded treewidth is the only property of the hypergraph that can make the problem polynomial-time solvable.
-By definition, polynomial-time solvability implies fixed-parameter tractability, but Theorem 1.1 proves the surprising result that whenever CSP( $\mathcal{H}$ ) is fixed-parameter tractable, it is polynomial-time solvable as well.
+By definition, polynomial-time solvability implies fixed-parameter tractability, but Theorem 1.1 proves the surprising result that whenever $\text{CSP}(\mathcal{H})$ is fixed-parameter tractable, it is polynomial-time solvable as well.

-This means that the treewidth-based algorithm is almost optimal: in the exponent only an $O(\log tw(H))$ factor improvement is possible.
-It is conjectured in [41] that Theorem 1.2 can be made tight, i.e., the lower bound holds even if the logarithmic factor is removed from the exponent.
+This means that the treewidth-based algorithm is almost optimal on every class of hypergraphs: in the exponent only an $O(\log tw(H))$ factor improvement is possible.
+It is conjectured in [Marx 2010b] that Theorem 1.2 can be made tight, i.e., the lower bound holds even if the logarithmic factor is removed from the exponent.

 Unbounded arities.
 The situation is less understood in the unbounded arity case, i.e., when there is no bound on the maximum edge size in $\mathcal{H}$ .
 First, the complexity in the unbounded-arity case depends on how the constraints are represented.
 In the bounded-arity case, if each constraint contains at most r variables (r being a fixed constant), then every reasonable representation of a constraint has size $|D|^{O(r)}$ .
 Therefore, the size of the different representations can differ only by a polynomial factor.
-On the other hand, if there is no bound on the arity, then there can be exponential difference between the size of succinct representations (e.g., formulas [15]) and verbose representations (e.g., truth tables [44]).
+On the other hand, if there is no bound on the arity, then there can be exponential difference between the size of succinct representations (e.g., formulas [Chen and Grohe 2010]) and verbose representations (e.g., truth tables [Marx 2011]).
 The running time of an algorithm is expressed as a function of the input size, hence the complexity of the problem can depend on how the input is represented: longer representation means that it is potentially easier to obtain a polynomial-time algorithm.

 The most well-studied representation of constraints is listing all the tuples that satisfy the constraint.
 This representation is perfectly compatible with our database-theoretic motivation: the constraints are relations of the database, and a relation is physically stored as a table containing all the tuples in the relation.
 For this representation, there are classes $\mathcal{H}$ with unbounded treewidth such that CSP restricted to this class is polynomial-time solvable.
 A trivial example is the class $\mathcal{H}$ of all hypergraphs having only a single hyperedge of arbitrary size.
-The treewidth of such hypergraphs can be arbitrarily large (as the treewidth of a hypergraph consisting of a single edge e is exactly |e| - 1), but CSP( $\mathcal{H}$ ) is trivial to solve: we can pick any tuple from the constraint corresponding to the single edge.
-There are other, nontrivial, classes of hypergraphs with unbounded treewidth such that CSP( $\mathcal{H}$ ) is solvable in polynomial time: for example, classes with bounded (generalized) hypertree width [24], bounded fractional edge cover number [28], and bounded fractional hypertree width [28, 43].
+The treewidth of such hypergraphs can be arbitrarily large (as the treewidth of a hypergraph consisting of a single edge e is exactly |e| - 1), but $\text{CSP}(\mathcal{H})$ is trivial to solve: we can pick any tuple from the constraint corresponding to the single edge.
+There are other, nontrivial, classes of hypergraphs with unbounded treewidth such that $\text{CSP}(\mathcal{H})$ is solvable in polynomial time: for example, classes with bounded (generalized) hypertree width [Gottlob et al. 2002b], bounded fractional edge cover number [Grohe and Marx 2012], and bounded fractional hypertree width [Grohe and Marx 2012; Marx 2010a].
 Thus, unlike in the bounded-arity case, treewidth is not the right measure for characterizing the complexity of the problem.